-The Retailer must ensure that the complete MIRN listing is accessed and used solely to confirm the relevant discovery address/MIRN details of the subject Customer.
+The Retailer must ensure that the complete MIRN listing is accessed and used solely to confirm the relevant discovery address/MIRN details of the Customer.

-The Retailer must ensure that the subject Customer has provided explicit informed consent to access and use the complete MIRN listing to confirm the relevant discovery address/MIRN details of the subject Customer in relation to the delivery point.
+The Retailer must ensure that the Customer has provided explicit informed consent to access and use the complete MIRN listing to confirm the relevant discovery address/MIRN details of the Customer in relation to the delivery point.

 Network Operator Response

-Provided that the discovery address or the MIRN (if any) specified in the MIRN discovery request exactly replicates (in the sense that term is used in clause 5.2.1(b)) a discovery address, or corresponds with a MIRN, contained in the metering database of the relevant Network Operator, the Network Operator must use its reasonable endeavours to provide to the Retailer or AEMO (as the case may be), within the time periods set out below, the following information in respect of the delivery point to which that discovery address or MIRN relates (such information being identified by reference to that discovery address or MIRN):
+Provided that the discovery address or the MIRN (if any) specified in the MIRN discovery request exactly replicates (in the sense that term is used in clause 5.2.1(b)) a discovery address, or corresponds with a MIRN, contained in the metering database of the relevant Network Operator, the Network Operator must use its reasonable endeavours to provide to the Retailer or AEMO (as the case may be), the following information in respect of the delivery point to which that discovery address or MIRN relates (such information being identified by reference to that discovery address or MIRN):

-by midnight on the next business day after the day on which the MIRN discovery request is delivered to the Network Operator:

-the current information set out in clauses 2.2(a)(i) to 2.2(a)(vii); and
+by midnight on the next business day after the day on which the MIRN discovery request is delivered to the Network Operator, the current information set out in clauses 2.2(a)(i) to 2.2(a)(vii); and

-any other information required in accordance with the Gas Interface Protocol.
+by midnight on the 2nd business day after the day on which the transfer error correction request notification was delivered to it, any other information required in accordance with the Gas Interface Protocol,

 Provided that the discovery address specified in the MIRN discovery request exactly replicates (in the sense that term is used in clause 5.2.1(b)) a discovery address, of multiple MIRNs contained in the metering database of the relevant Network Operator, the Network Operator must use its reasonable endeavours to provide to the Retailer or AEMO (as the case may be), by midnight on the next business day after the day on which the MIRN discovery request is delivered to the Network Operator, the current information set out in clauses 2.2(a)(i), 2.2(a)(ii) and 2.2(a)(vii)(A) in respect of up to the first 99 delivery points to which that discovery address relates (such information being identified by reference to that discovery address).
 If there are 100 or more MIRNs contained in the metering database of the relevant Network Operator with a matching discovery address, then the Network Operator must also advise the Retailer or AEMO (as the case may be) of this fact.

-On delivery of the information referred to in clause 5.2.3(b) by the Retailer or AEMO to the Network Operator, the provisions of this clause 5.2.3 apply to the Network Operator as if the MIRN discovery request had been delivered to the Network Operator at that time and had contained that information.

 If the discovery address or the MIRN (if any) specified in a MIRN discovery request does not exactly replicate (in the sense that term is used in clause 5.2.1(b)) a discovery address, or correspond with a MIRN, contained in the metering database of the relevant Network Operator, the Network Operator must use its reasonable endeavours to notify the Retailer or AEMO (as the case may be) of that fact by midnight on the next business day after the day on which the MIRN discovery request is delivered to the Network Operator.

-Assistance in searching
+Assistance in Searching